Vice-Chancellor's Advisory Group

 Vice-Chancellor and CEO

-Dr Andy Palmer
+Professor Dr Andy Palmer

 In 2010, Coventry University awarded Andy an Honorary Doctorate of Technology and in 2014 he was appointed Professor, advising the University in the automotive field.

 Andy started his professional career in 1979 aged 16, as an apprentice at Automotive Products Limited (UK) and after six years with Austin Rover, he joined Nissan.
+He gained his ONC / HNC from Leamington Spa’s Mid-Warwickshire College of FE followed by a IIM Diploma / Degree in Industrial Management from Coventry University (Lanchester Polytechnic)

 In the 2014 New Year’s Honours list Andy was named a Companion of the Order of St Michael and St George (CMG) in recognition of services to the British automotive industry.

-Sir Ciarán Dervane
+Professor Sir Ciarán Dervane

-Chief executive, British Council
+Chief Executive, British Council

 Sir Ciarán Devane took up the role of British Council chief executive in January 2015.
 Prior to this, Ciarán was chief executive of Macmillan Cancer Support from 2007 to 2014.
-He transformed the scale and impact of the charity, leading to Macmillan being the UK's 'Brand of be Year' in 2014.
+He transformed the scale and impact of the charity, leading to Macmillan being the UK's 'Brand of the Year' in 2014.

 Ciarán was educated at University College, Dublin where he gained first-class honours in biochemical engineering.
 He then started his career as an engineer and manager for Imperial Chemical Industries (ICI) before becoming a management consultant.
 A specialist in complex change programmes, he has also worked with companies such as AstraZeneca and Rolls Royce.